THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO.

-Beyond the obvious uni-brow, you’ll want a lovely flower bouquet on top of her head and some colourful clothing.
+Beyond the obvious uni-brow, you’ll want a lovely flower bouquet on top of her head and some colorful clothing.
 For an added touch, find a stuffed animal monkey to attach to your shoulder!

-This is a one of the classics, the iconic flapper girl.
+This is one of the classics, the iconic flapper girl.
 A Beautiful Mess has a lovely tutorial located here.
-It is not vital to have a black dress, but definitely make sure your fringe and your dress match in colour for a seamless look.
-I’ve seen anything from light pink all the way up to black for dress colours, so don’t feel you have to go with a certain hue!
+It is not vital to have a black dress but make sure your fringe and your dress match in color for a seamless look.
+I’ve seen anything from light pink all the way up to black for dress colors, so don’t feel you have to go with a particular hue!

 Who doesn’t want to be Queen of the Nile for a day?
 Start with a maxi dress in white or black (or if you snag one in gold, that will work too!).

-Now for the accessories, there’s many options that I’ve found on Pinterest.
+Now for the accessories, there are many options that I’ve found on Pinterest.
 Find a black bob wig and attach some gold findings to the tips.

 For the collar necklace, you can make a simple one out of a paper plate (See the tutorial offered by First Pallete) or source some stiff gold material and glue on some jewels.
 Source some gold cuff bracelets and you’ll be ready for your throne!

-Where In The World Is Carmen Sandiego was my favorite game as a kid, my fourth grade teacher actually thought I’d cheated on a geography exam because I knew all the answers due to the game!
-You really need the red trenchcoat and a wide brimmed hat and you’ll be instantly recognizable.
+Where In The World Is Carmen Sandiego was my favorite game as a kid, my fourth-grade teacher actually thought I’d cheated on a geography exam because I knew all the answers due to the game!
+You need the red trenchcoat and a wide brimmed hat and you’ll be instantly recognizable.
 I’d look to find a suitable jacket at a thrift store.

 These are just my suggestions for something simple and relatively easy to obtain, I hope you find them useful.
-If not, Pinterest is an amazing source of inspiration.
+If not, Pinterest is a fantastic source of inspiration.
 As always, if you like what you’ve read, please show me some social love by selecting one of the share buttons.

 Please pin this content to Pinterest!